Niko Kovač: International career

 After Euro 2004, Kovač became the Croatia national team's captain and led the team through the qualifying campaign for the 2006 FIFA World Cup finals in Germany.
 He appeared in nine of ten qualifying matches and scored two goals, both in Croatia's 4–0 victory over Iceland at home in Zagreb.
 At the final tournament, he appeared in all three of Croatia's group matches, despite sustaining an injury which forced him to leave the pitch after 40 minutes of the team's opening match against Brazil.
 Kovač scored the goal that put Croatia 2–1 up in the final group match against Australia.
-However, the match ended in a 2–2 draw and Croatia was eliminated by virtue of finishing third in the group.
-This was the third consecutive time this had happened in a major tournament.